What is the best air source heat pump system type to choose?

 - Want to decarbonize as much as possible.
 The performance of variable-speed ASHPs at cold temperatures means the ASHP can run for longer before switching to a fossil fuel secondary system or an expensive electric resistance backup heat.
 You can read more about how to balance operating costs and carbon emissions reductions here.

 The increased performance of a variable-speed ASHP does come with a higher price tag.
 However, current and future incentives like utility rebates, tax credits, federal and state rebates, and local cost-share programs can all be stacked together to greatly reduce upfront costs.
 Many of these programs require heat pumps to meet certain efficiency metrics, which means that variable-speed, cold climate equipment is more likely to qualify for a larger incentive.
+Always make sure to check with your contractor or heat pump installer to see which federal, state, utility, and local incentive programs are available to you.
+They will help you make sure your heat pump model meets the specification requirements to qualify for each rebate or tax credit and can even help you fill out the rebate paperwork.

 Single and two-stage ASHPs are also widely available in the market.
 These do not modulate like a variable-speed ASHP and are mostly used for heating only in the shoulder seasons.
 A single-stage unit can only turn on or off.
 A two-stage unit can operate at a high speed and a lower speed.
 Single- and two-stage ASHPs are a good option for customers whose biggest priority is minimizing upfront cost and aren’t looking for better energy efficiency and performance than a standard air conditioner, especially if they heat with natural gas.
+Some single or two-stage ASHPs will still qualify for rebate or tax credit programs, but the incentive amount will be less than for a more efficient ASHP.
+Contractors or heat pump installers can help you determine what models may qualify.

-When requesting quotes from contractors, you'll want to let them know your motivations for installing the new system, so they can help you select the right equipment for your needs and goals.
+Bottom line, when requesting quotes from contractors, you'll want to let them know your motivations for installing the new system, so they can help you select the right equipment for your needs and goals.